typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 To do this, we some more power added to GRAQL.
 Meet the GRAQL templating language.

 ## Templates
-A template file is just a file written in GRAQL (with some added features) that acts as a filter: you "pour" your file through it and out comes GRAKN digestible data.
+A template file is just a file written in GRAQL (with some added features) that acts as a filter: you "pour" your file through it and out comes Grakn digestible data.

 Let’s write a template to migrate oil platforms into our knowledge base.
 First of all have a look at how the `platfrom.csv` file looks like (you can find the file [here](https://github.com/graknlabs/academy/blob/master/short-training/data/platforms.csv)).
 At its core, a CSV file is nothing more than a table: the first line contains the header, with the column names (in this case ID, DistCoast, Country and BelongsTo).
 The lines after the first contain the data separated by commas (or sometimes some other characters).